lekoala/silverstripe-sparkpost/README.md

 This module create a new admin section that allows you to:

-- List all messages events
+- List all messages events and allow searching them
-- Have a settings tab to configure domain and webhook
+- Have a settings tab to list and configure sending domains and webhook

 NOTE : Make sure that you have a valid api key (not a subaccount key) to access features related to installation of the webhook through the CMS.